 Apples, lemons, limes, oranges, cranberries and ginger.
 Citrus fruits last the longest in the pot, so keep that in mind.

 Fresh is the only way to go.
 Leafier, thinner herbs won’t hold up as long as more rugged herbs.
-Look for fresh herbs that are woody or with twiggy for best results (rosemary, thyme, lemongrass).
+Look for fresh herbs that are woody or with twiggy stems for best results (rosemary, thyme, lemongrass).
 The thinner herbs can be used, but just keep in mind that they won’t last as long in the pot.
 But they’ll still smell divine.

-If you love tree scents, add some pine needles twigs from fragrant trees to the mix.
+If you love tree scents, add some pine needle twigs from fragrant trees to the mix.
 You can also find your favorite tea and add in a tea bag alongside some fruits for a lovely smell.
 If you want something that tastes as good as it smells, consider making some masala chai tea and drinking that afterward.
 What a sweet reward!

-- Refraining from smoking in the house
+- Refrain from smoking in the house.

 - Open windows to let fresh air in, we do this as often as we can (weather permitting).

 - Use bathroom and kitchen exhaust fans to remove odors and moisture from the home.

 - Manage pets properly (i.e. emptying litter boxes and cleaning pet paws after being outdoors).

 The next time you walk through your front door, think about your home’s scent signature.
 If you need to change it you now have a handful of DIY natural home deodorizer ideas!